Multics > Sites

 Applications

-The Wartime Manpower Programing System (WARMAPS) was designed and implemented by General Research Corporation starting in 1978.
+The Wartime Manpower Programming System (WARMAPS) was designed and implemented by General Research Corporation starting in 1978.
 It is described in a final report and in Wartime Manpower Planning System (WARMAPS), ADP System Users Manual, DOD 1100.19-M.

 [Jim Densmore] I was on the TAC BRAWLER team at AFSA.
 We didn't just run graphical interpretation programs.
 We ran the simulation programs themselves on Multics as well.
 The over 200,000 line FORTRAN program that ran at that time was eventually ported to many machines using ANSI standard FORTRAN 77, and is over 500,000 lines now.
 Because of the object-oriented technology we had in play at that time (though we certainly didn't call it that), the program is still in use and still quite maintainable.